Pathway for Indian CAs Seeking Canadian CPA Designation: This CA shares how she prepared for CPA Canada exams.

 Looking back, I am glad I started all over again and made Canada my new home.
 It was a great learning process and I value my journey embracing the positives and negatives.

 I am very proud to call myself a Canadian CPA, imbibing Canadian values, and confident enough to work in a Canadian work environment.

 I am not embarrassed about the fact that it took a few attempts to finish these courses as it is in no way a measure of my intelligence or commitment.

-I will not deny that it did involve a lot of frustrating moments, fear of losing confidence in myself, questioning my ability, and even considering the option of giving up.
+It did involve a lot of frustrating moments, fear of losing confidence in myself, questioning my ability, and even considering the option of giving up.

-I am sure a lot of people reading this article could relate to my story and understand the struggles.
+A lot of people reading this article could relate to my story and understand the struggles.